 - Sudden change in mental state

-Scripps Health operates two facilities with trauma services serving San Diego County: Scripps Mercy Hospital San Diego (Level I trauma center) and Scripps Memorial Hospital La Jolla (Level II trauma center).
-The American College of Surgeons assigns Level I and II trauma center designations to hospitals that provide a comprehensive range of immediately available, in-house services and expertise.
+Scripps Health operates two facilities with trauma care serving San Diego County: Scripps Mercy Hospital San Diego (a Level I trauma center) and Scripps Memorial Hospital La Jolla (a Level I trauma center).
+The American College of Surgeons assigns Level I trauma center designation to hospitals that provide a comprehensive range of immediately available, in-house services and expertise.
 The designation ensures that trauma patients receive the most complete range of timely care available in their region.